 - Perhaps even more importantly, would medical personnel know of any (potentially fatal) drug allergies?

-- If your significant other was with you or contacted, would they remember all the info — medical history, medications, allergies, insurance and more — in the stress of the moment?
+- If your significant other was with you or contacted, would they remember all the info in the stress of the moment?
+This includes your medical history, medications, allergies, insurance and more.

 - Do you have kids or pets onboard that would have to be taken care of in an emergency?